pytorch/executorch/examples/demo-apps/react-native/rnllama/README.md

 7. Install dependencies: `npm install && cd ios && pod install && cd ..`

-8. Run the app: `npx expo run:ios --device` and select a USB connected iOS device
+8. Run the app: `npx expo run:ios --device --configuration Release` and select a USB connected iOS device

 9. Find the device in finder, and place the exported `.pte` model and the downloaded tokenizer under the app